-Implementation of Australian Curriculum in English, Maths, History and Science utilising adapted Curriculum to Classroom (C2C) units occurred.
+Continued implementation of Australian Curriculum in English, Maths, History, Science and Geography occurred.
 With the implementation changes were made to units of work as necessary.
 Significant collaboration between teaching teams ensured continuity and a smooth transition.
-The Australian Curriculum and C2C were implemented throughout all year levels and the necessary resources were purchased to support.
-C2C units incorporated new, challenging and engaging ICT learning experiences.
+The Australian Curriculum continued to be implemented across all year levels and the necessary resources were purchased to support these.